Nikon D610 Is My Camera of Choice

 The camera can also shoot about 6 fps (frames per second), but I rarely use this feature.
 The reason is simple: I typically shoot with studio strobes and they can’t fire that fast.
 But if I find myself shooting with hot lights or outside with no lights, then I’ll sometimes crank up the speed, especially if what I’m shooting has action.
 I use fast SDHC cards for this, with my fastest card at this time being the SanDisk Extreme Pro 256GB card.

 Nikon Camera Add-Ons and Accessories

 I use a battery grip on my camera, which allows me to easily turn it sideways to take portrait photos.
 If you find yourself taking a lot of portrait photos, then I recommend you invest in a battery grip.
 I use one I purchased at Adorama by Flashpoint, but it is no longer available.
-Amazon offers an assortment of battery grips.
-Not only does the battery grip allow you to hold the camera more comfortable for portrait photos (complete with side button and toggle), but it also holds a second battery for your camera, giving you twice the battery length.
+Not only does the battery grip allow you to hold the camera more comfortably for portrait photos (complete with side button and toggle), but it also holds a second battery for your camera, giving you twice the battery length.

 I highly recommend the Nikon D610 for anyone looking to purchase a full frame camera, but would have no qualms about using one of the Nikon crop sensor cameras if there are budgetary concerns or if you are only taking photos once every blue moon.

 And don’t forget to check prices on eBay if you can’t find what you’re looking for elsewhere..

 Affiliate marketer: Which means when you click a link and purchase an item, I may receive a commission.

 Divi Essential Is A Useful and Time Saving Plugin